 - Five speeches.
 The speeches will vary in length and purpose.
-A sign-up sheet for speech delivery date will be available on Moodle the week before the speeches are scheduled to take place.
+A sign-up sheet for speech delivery date will be available the week before the speeches are scheduled to take place.
 A brief one-page outline is required for every speech.
 The template for the outline can be found on Moodle. - Midterm and final examinations.
 The examinations will mostly consist of questions on the textbook and lectures.
 The format will be discussed in class.

-Participation in class activities.
+- Participation in class activities.
 We will have class activities every week, working on students' proficiency in public speaking.
-Each week of participation in class activities carries 10 points for a total of 150 points for the semester.
+Each week of participation in class activities carries 10 points for a total of 150 points for the semester. - Other assignments.
+We will start off our journey towards public speaking proficiency with brief introductions and conclusions, to give you a taste of speech writing, as well as a chance to deliver in front of the audience.
+Later in the semester, we will have an exercise in storytelling as an important part of public speaking.
+These three activities together carry 110 points.